Eric and Susan Hiscock: Cruises on Wanderer III and beyond

 The account of the Hiscocks' first world circumnavigation (1952–1955) was told in Around the World in Wanderer III (originally published in 1956).
 Wanderer III, a 30 ft Laurent Giles sloop, carried the couple around the world via the tropics at a time when few people were cruising the world for pleasure on small sailing boats.
 The voyage, the first of their three circumnavigations, and book accorded them a degree of popular celebrity.
 The book was also the start of a series detailing their later voyages on their sailing boats Wanderer III, Wanderer IV and Wanderer V. The trips in Wanderer III, together with previous voyages, provided much technical information for Eric Hiscock's technical how-to volumes on small-boat sailing and ocean cruising, Cruising Under Sail and Voyaging Under Sail (later combined and published as Cruising Under Sail).

 Honours and awards

-Eric and Susan Hiscock were awarded the Bluewater Medal by the Cruising Club of America in 1955 for a "Circumnavigation by Canal and Cape of Good Hope by owner and wife, July 24, 1952 – July 13, 1955 in 30-foot Giles-designed cutter."
+Eric and Susan Hiscock were awarded the Bluewater Medal by the Cruising Club of America in 1955 for a "Circumnavigation by Canal and Cape of Good Hope by owner and wife, July 24, 1952 – July 13, 1955 in 30 ft Giles-designed cutter."
 The Bluewater Medal recognizes "meritorious seamanship and adventure upon the sea displayed by amateur sailors of all nationalities, that might otherwise go unrecognized".
 The Hiscocks were members or the Royal Cruising Club, of which Eric was Vice-Commodore from 1959 to 1963, and they received numerous awards.
 They jointly received the Sir Lennon Goldsmith Exploration Award in 1973, and the RCC Medal for services to cruising in 1975.
 Susan twice won the Ladies' Cup.

 The Hiscocks were both appointed Members of the Order of the British Empire in the 1984 New Year Honours, for services to yachting.